vstinner/misc/cpython/pep-opaque-c-api.rst

 Changes without API changes but with performance overhead
 ---------------------------------------------------------

-* Replace macros or inline functions with regular functions.
+Replace macros or inline functions with regular functions.
 Work started in 3.9 on a limited set of functions.

-Overhead: function call.
-No benchmark available so far.
+Converting macros to function calls can have a small overhead on performances.

 **Backward compatibility:** fully backward compatible.

-**Status:** overhead must be measured, this PEP should be accepted :-)
+**Status:** not started.
+The overhead must be measured with benchmarks and this PEP should be accepted.

 API and ABI incompatible changes
 --------------------------------